The development of deep-ocean anoxia in a comprehensive ocean phosphorus model: Appendix

 \subsection{Dimensional parameters}

 In this section, we present the definitions and values of all dimensional constants associated with the model \eqref{2.1}.
-Before we do so, we first document the parameters of the original Slomp model.
-We begin with parameters governing the water cycle.
-As shown in table \ref{table6}, the fluxes corresponding to river input (${WF}_1$), ocean upwelling (${WF}_5$) and coastal upwelling (${WF}_6$) are defined empirically, via constants that we will refer to as ${Wk}_1$, ${Wk}_5$ and ${Wk}_6$ respectively.
-Changes in circulation are modelled by multiplying the oceanic and coastal upwelling constants by the non-dimensional parameters $v_o$ and $v_c$, respectively.
-The remaining four fluxes in the oceanic circulation system then arise by imposing conservation of stationary water volume within each basin.

-The values assigned to the water cycle parameters, along with all other parameters of the Slomp model are listed in tables \ref{table4} and \ref{table5}.
+Before we do so, we must first document the parameters of the original Slomp model.
+The values assigned to the parameters of the Slomp model, as well as their units and physical interpretations, are listed in tables \ref{table4} and \ref{table5}.
 These parameters combine to produce the dimensional constants used in \eqref{B4} and the model \eqref{2.1}.
 The definitions of these dimensional constants are given in tables \ref{table3part1} and \ref{table3part2}.